432.3K

 Glimpses Into Leviticus

-The book we are looking at this week is Glimpses Into Leviticus: a book of Joy (part of the "Glimpses Into" series).
-Available as Hardback, Paperback and Kindle.
+The Partakers book, written by Dave Roberts, we are looking at this week is Glimpses Into Leviticus: a book of Joy. (part of the "Glimpses Into" series)

 Leviticus is perhaps the most maligned, misunderstood and under-read book of the Bible today.